larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Yeah.
 OK, 61 is the.
 OK.
 (72:04)
 OK, here we are.
-OK this is a video sector finding cube searching around.
+OK this is a vidissector finding cube searching around.
 Looks like it's found one.
 What's going on?
 Did they have zoom or something?
 Oh well, the camera zoomed deck OK.
 Now here's Lucy.
-Lucy was Professor Minsky secretary.
+Lucy was Professor Minsky's secretary.
 During an era she was very petite and this this was really a great thing.
 (72:32)